ajdahal/arjundahal/index.md

-# Arjun Dahal

 ![Profile Photo](photo.jpg)

 ## About Me

 I am a PhD student in Computer Science & Engineering at the University of Texas at Arlington.
 My research focuses on Testing Machine Learning Models and Explainable Artificial Intelligence.

+Current Position: PhD Student at the University of Texas at Arlington Research Interests: XAI, Testing, Generative AI

 - **Current Position:** PhD Student at the University of Texas at Arlington
-- **Research Interests:** Testing, XAI
+- **Research Interests:** XAI, Testing, Generative AI

 ---

 ## Research

 ### Fairness Testing of Machine Learning Models
-I am researching Novel methods to conduct Fairness testing of Black Box Machine Learning Models.
+I am developing novel methods to conduct fairness testing on black box machine learning models.
+My approach focuses on creating systems that help mitigate bias during the decision-making process.

 ---